SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/32-chapter.md

 I take a shaky breath.
 “Go on.”

-“We assumed that he had crawled away to die in a ditch, but when his fat carcass didn’t turn up, we assumed he had somehow escaped.”
+“We thought that he had crawled away to die in a ditch, but when his fat carcass didn’t turn up, we assumed he had somehow escaped.”

 I shrug.
 “So how does that help me?”